syncfusion-content/blazor-docs/blazor/accumulation-chart/getting-started.md

 # Blazor Accumulation Chart in Server Side App using Visual Studio

-This section briefly explains about how to include a [Accumulation Chart](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfAccumulationChart.html) in your Blazor Server-Side application.
-You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.
+This section briefly explains about how to include a [Accumulation Chart](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfAccumulationChart.html) in the Blazor Server-Side application.
+Refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.

 ## Importing Syncfusion Blazor component in the application

 1. Install the [Syncfusion.Blazor](https://www.nuget.org/packages/Syncfusion.Blazor)  NuGet package to the application by using the [NuGet Package Manager](https://blazor.syncfusion.com/documentation/nuget-packages/).

-2. You can add the client-side resources through CDN or from NuGet package in the **HEAD** element of the **~/Pages/_Host.cshtml** page.
+2. Add the client-side resources through CDN or from NuGet package in the **HEAD** element of the **~/Pages/_Host.cshtml** page.
 For Internet Explorer 11, kindly refer the polyfills.
 Refer the [documentation](https://blazor.syncfusion.com/documentation/common/how-to/render-blazor-server-app-in-ie/) for more information.

     ```html
     <head>